-111. In response to this question, 22 ECAs, including the ECAs of Brazil and Colombia, have reported that they are considering further general measures to deter bribery and/or changes to their policies and practices.
-The majority of comments indicate that the further measures are concerning additional trainings for both internal staff and customers, or that any further changes to policies and practices.
+111. In response to this question, 23 ECAs, including the ECAs of Brazil and Colombia, have reported that they are considering further general measures to deter bribery and/or changes to their policies and practices.
+The majority of comments indicate that the further measures are concerning additional trainings for both internal staff and customers, or that any further changes to policies and practices would be based on international developments and experience of existing policies and practices.
 In revised responses for this year: